Print Concepts: What They Are and How to Teach Print Awareness at Home

 Print Concepts Definition

 Print concepts refer to a child’s ability to recognize and understand how written language is organized and used.
-Understanding print concepts is essential for literacy development, spelling, and writing.
+Understanding concepts of print is essential for literacy development, spelling, and writing.
 In fact, print awareness is a top reading readiness skill.

-But exactly what are concepts of print?
+But what are concepts of print, exactly?
 Below are some specific elements and examples that will clarify this definition.

 Elements of Print Awareness